8 minutes

 functions: Rust code could call C variadic functions, but not the other way

-function could be declared and called from
+around.
+For example, the printf function could be declared and called from

 Rust as: